Kidney transplants at Fortis International Care

 Step 3: Recovery from the surgery

-Fortis Hospital is a renowned kidney transplant hospital in India which has the necessary resources in terms of skilled manpower and the latest medical facilities required to successfully perform such complex surgeries.
+Fortis International Care is a renowned Kidney Transplant Surgery in Bangalore which has the necessary resources in terms of skilled manpower and the latest medical facilities required to successfully perform such complex surgeries.

 Types of Kidney Transplant